stratapp-ai/stratapp-ai.github.io/_blog/coronavirus-working-remotely-as-a-proactive-crisis-management-and-business-continuity-response.md

 ### day-to-day context

 * Who is working on what right now?
+How can I add value?
 * How is my team going?
 * What should I work on next to have the greatest impact?
 * How are each of these digital items connected?
   * This meeting
   * The task this meeting relates to
-  * The workboard that task sits on
+  * The workboard/project/initiative that task sits on
   * The strategic objective that workboard belongs to
   * The strategic goal above that objective
   * The overall why and direction that strategic goal is pointing at